-If you use the Multiple Reporting Currencies feature to record transactions in more than one currency, use this manual before implementing Oracle Workflow.
-This manual details additional steps and setup considerations for implementing Oracle Workflow with this feature.
+If you use the Multiple Reporting Currencies feature to record transactions in more than one currency, use this manual before you implement Oracle Workflow.
+This manual details additional steps and setup considerations for implementing Oracle Workflow with Multiple Reporting Currencies.